Home About Plans Compatibility Coverage FAQ Blog Contact 🛒 Buy eSIM

 Frequently Asked Questions

-Is tipping expected in Morocco?
+Is tipping mandatory in Morocco?

 How much should I tip a tour guide in Morocco?

-Should I tip in Moroccan Dirham or foreign currency?
+Should I tip in restaurants in Morocco?

-What is the tipping etiquette for hammams?
+What is the best currency for tipping in Morocco?